jacobcancode/LitConnect/navigation/share_and_care/dnhscafe/cafe_store.md

 2. Message us to confirm your order.

-3. Enjoy the cozy vibes and delicious flavors of DNHS Cafe!
+3. Enjoy the cozy vibes and delicious flavors of LitConnect Cafe!

-*Thank you for visiting DNHS Cafe!
-We hope our cozy corner brings you a taste of joy and warmth.*
+*Thank you for visiting LitConnect Cafe!
+We hope our cozy corner brings you a taste of joy and warmth as you read.
+Make sure to check out the Moderators Weekly Books!*

 <style>
 body {